 Oregon should invest in education to preserve jobs, invigorate local communities and protect our future.

 Investing in public education is the path out of our economic crisis.
-In the short-term, our investment in education effects every Oregon community.
+In the short-term, our investment in education affects every Oregon community.
 In more than 50% of our cities and towns, the local public school is the largest employer.
 Collectively, Oregon school districts are Oregon’s second-largest employer.

 In the long-term, according to research, the best economic investment we can make is in education.
 An educated populace attracts business development, increases the quality of life of communities, and reduces the need for public safety and human service supports.